JoeNan1/MAD-YOLO/README.md

 ## Introduction
-MAD-YOLO is an anchor-free version of YOLO.
+MAD-YOLO is an anchor-based version of YOLO.
 The model performs well in marine benthos detection tasks and can effectively promote marine life science research and marine engineering implementation.

 ## Comming soon
 The code will be uploaded to this repository